 - Refer to relevant evidence.
 Opinion and logic are fine but insufficient.

 - Write clearly.

-- Use proper grammar and punctuation.
-(Use of first person — “I” or “me” — and of contractions is fine.)
-Adhere to the following length, formatting, and citation instructions.
-Length: Each essay should be 1,500 words (excluding footnotes), plus or minus no more than 100 words.
-Formatting: The essays must be typed single-space on 8½-by-11 paper with 1-inch margins on top and bottom and 2-inch margins on each side.
-Use 11-point or 12-point font size.
+- Use proper grammar and punctuation (“I,” “me,” and contractions are fine), and adhere to the following length, formatting, and citation instructions.
+Length: 1,500 words (excluding footnotes), plus or minus no more than 100 words.
+List your word count on the first page, along with your name and the date.
+Formatting: single-space, 11-point or 12-point font size, 1-inch top and bottom margins and 2-inch side margins.
 Sources and citations: Consult at least five sources of your choosing.
 Use footnotes (not a reference list or bibliography) to give credit to anyone from whom you borrow evidence or argument.
 The footnotes aren’t included in the word count.
-I’m not picky about the formatting of the footnotes, but be sure to include the author(s), title, and year; don’t simply list an internet address.
+I’m not picky about the formatting of the footnotes, but include the author(s), title, and year rather than just an internet address.

-If you need help with writing, consider seeking assistance from the UC San Diego Writing Center.
+If you need help with writing, consider seeking assistance from the UC San Diego Writing Hub.

 Don’t plagiarize.
 If you aren’t sure what constitutes plagiarism and how to avoid it, see the UC San Diego Library’s guide to preventing plagiarism.

 Students are encouraged to share intellectual views and discuss freely the principles and applications of course materials.
 However, graded work must be the product of independent effort unless otherwise instructed.
 Students are expected to adhere to UC San Diego policy on academic integrity.